Space Situational Awareness

 Research and Development

 When a fragmentation event occurs in space, hundreds or thousands of trackable fragments can be generated as well as tens of thousands (or more) untrackable but mission-ending fragments.
-Even for the trackable-sized fragments, it can take days to weeks to catalog them.
+Even for trackable fragments, it can take days to weeks to catalog them.
 During that time, they are an invisible hazard to satellites.
 Aerospace developed the tools needed to model the generation of debris from satellite and upper-stage fragmentation events and the associated risk to satellites.
 This capability is regularly called on by the government when on-orbit breakups occur.

 Policy and Strategy

-Previous: Space Operations Assurance Next: Cybersecurity Implementation
+Previous: Cislunar Space Safety Next: Space Operations Assurance

 Contact the Space Safety Institute Today